UK Inheritance Tax Rates: What You Need to Know

 What is Inheritance Tax?

 The UK’s Inheritance Tax system is complex, but knowing how it works can help you plan better.
-Inheritance Tax is charged on the estate when someone dies, with most estates below £325,000 being tax-free.
+Inheritance Tax is charged on the estate when someone dies, with most estates below £325,000 being outside the scope of IHT.
 The tax rate is 40% on amounts above this threshold.

 Definition of Inheritance Tax